Suppressing Gauge Drift in Quantum Simulations with Gauge Transformations: Performance

+Now, the method of this paper posits that the use of a singular gauge transformation is not going to provide good suppression for every unphysical state, but that one instance of a gauge transformation can provide good suppression cumulatively.
+Furthermore, this method poses that multiple different gauge transformations used throughout a simulation can provide strong suppression, the assumption being that if one gauge transformation fails to adequately suppress a certain unphysical state then the next gauge transformation(s) can pick up the slack.
+Thus, the method of randomly generating gauge transformations was used as the baseline method to avoid any suppression-affecting biases.

-The values in Table \ref{Table} were calculated for each method by initializing the toy model 200 different times and each time running a simulation for 500 time steps, calculating $\expval{G^2}$ after every time step, gauge transformation, and projection; finally, all these $\expval{G^2}$ values were averaged.
-Table \ref{Table} shows that reusing gauge transformations at all does not have an outsized effect on the performance of the method; furthermore, while the toy model in this paper is quite small and trivial, this data provides evidence to support the claim that it is possible to reuse a relatively small set of gauge transformations throughout the course of a simulation instead of having to randomly generate a new gauge transformation every time one is needed.
+The results of Table \ref{Table}, however, show that this might not be too significant a concern.
+These results demonstrate, for this toy model, that reusing gauge transformations does not have an outsized effect on the performance of the method.
+Thus, while the toy model in this paper is quite small and trivial, this data provides evidence suggesting that it is unnecessary to fully randomly generate a new gauge transformation every time one is needed and that perhaps a less arduous implementation scheme, such as reusing a small number of gauge transformations, can be effective.

 It should be noted that this concept of reusing gauge transformations does have a lower limit.
 Even for this toy model, using only one gauge transformation for the entirety of a simulation destroyed the efficacy of the method.
 At least for this toy model, this was because any given gauge transformation has at least some unphysical states with an eigenvalue close to 1, so they don't receive adequate gauge drift suppression to counter the drift coming from the drift operator $D$ used in conjunction with each time step.
 While this turned out to be the case for only using one gauge transformation, this did not damage the efficacy the case of using two gauge transformations throughout as one gauge transformation could cover for the weaknesses of the other.